Kevin Quattrin, EdD

 Explanation Example A Example B Example C Example D

-5.4: Volume by Rotation about an Axis: Disk Method
+5.3 Part 1: Volume by Rotation about Axis: Disk Method

 5.5: Volume by Rotation about a Line not an Axis